Bach Society Music Director + Conductor

 He was awarded a Doctor of Musical Arts degree from the University of Illinois, where he studied with Harold Decker.
 He earned bachelor’s and master’s degrees from Eastern Illinois University, where he studied with John Maharg.
 He founded and was conductor of the Masterworks Chorale in Belleville, Illinois, 1974-2007, and the Masterworks Children’s Chorus, 1985-1990.
 From 1999 to 2010 he was associate producer and writer of JOY!, a weekly program of sacred choral music heard on CLASSIC 99.

 Dr. Sparger has been a state president for the American Choral Directors Association and served as a panelist for the Illinois Arts Council and the Missouri Arts Council.
 His scholarly article on the 17th Century Polish composer Andrzej Hakenberger appears in the latest edition of the New Grove Dictionary of Music and Musicians.
-He is a member of ACDA, Chorus America, the National Society of Arts & Letters, and a past board member of Artist Presentation Society.
+He is a member of ACDA, Chorus America, American Bach Society, the National Society of Arts & Letters, and a past board member of Artist Presentation Society.